Denver Adventure – Final Chapter

-One day I grabbed the only cash I had (three dollars) and put it in my jeans pocket to buy some milk and cottage cheese at the Circle K after my daily walk.
+One day I grabbed three dollars, the only cash I had on hand, and put it in my jeans pocket to buy some milk and cottage cheese at the Circle K convenience store after my daily walk.
 These staples would tide me over until my next paycheck arrived from Crabtree & Evelyn.

 Standing at the checkout counter with my precious sundries, I reached into my pocket.
-To my dismay (horror), nothing was there!
+To my dismay and horror, nothing was there!
 I checked several times.
 There was no money in my pocket.
 I was embarrassed and told the cashier I must have lost it on my walk.
-I had no choice but to leave the items at the store and go home.
+I had no choice but to leave the items at the store and go home empty-handed.

-On the way back to my apartment I was uncharacteristically calm given the situation.
-Just as I opened my door, I heard an authoritative voice somewhere inside me say: “Don’t worry about money.
+On the way back to my apartment I was quite calm, which surprised me given the situation.
+As I opened my door, I heard an authoritative voice somewhere inside me say: “Don’t worry about money.
 It is not your true sustenance.”
 The words were startling, yet a sense of peace washed over me.
 I literally had NO money, but I felt perfectly safe and comforted.
 I knew in that moment everything was okay.

 And then it got odder.

 After entering the apartment, I absentmindedly put my hand in my pocket and…magic!
-My hand pulled out three dollars.
+My fingers pulled out three dollars.

 What????
 IT WAS NOT THERE A FEW MINUTES AGO!

 I was utterly flummoxed.
 Was this some weird metaphysical shapeshifting, where something disappears and then reappears?
-It was an unsolvable mystery.
+It was a total mystery.
 I shrugged it off and walked back to the store to get my food.
 As I paid the cashier, I smiled a Cheshire Cat grin and chuckled, shaking my head in disbelief.

 During the ensuing weeks, still waiting for The Call, another odd thing happened.
 My long-deceased grandfather began hovering over me, a tangible presence.
 I could even smell the cigars he used to smoke.
 This invisible apparition was not unpleasant, but it was a bit smothering.
 I also felt his insistent prodding.
 I was being nudged to do something.
 Something I would never think to do and certainly did not want to do.

 Before I continue, I need to provide a little background for this strange tale.
-When I was packing for the move to Denver, I made a quixotic decision to bring with me the diamond ring my grandfather had bequeathed to me in his will.
-As a little girl I ooh’ed and ahh’ed over that gem’s pretty sparkles, and my awe always amused him.
+When I was packing for the move to Denver, I made a nonsensical decision to bring the diamond ring my grandfather had bequeathed to me in his will.
+As a little girl I cooed over that gem’s pretty sparkles, and my awe always amused him.
 I’m guessing that’s why he chose me to be the ring’s custodian upon his death.

-There was no reason to bring this jewel with me.
+There was no reason to bring this jewel with me to Denver.
 It’s not like I could wear it.
 After all, it was a large man’s ring.
-But I guess I couldn’t bear thinking of its light being squelched, deeply buried in the bowels of my brother’s gloomy basement.
+But I guess I couldn’t bear thinking of its light being quelled, deeply buried in the bowels of my brother’s gloomy basement.

 I was starting to feel good at last, and ready to move on.

-In the middle of packing boxes and deciding what to leave for Laurie to shepherd, I received The Call.
+In the middle of packing boxes and deciding what to leave for Laurie to shepherd to Goodwill, I received The Call.

 Oh, my goodness, I was floored.
 They apologized for the long wait.
 There was an explanation provided, but I don’t recall what it was.
-Then they offered me the job.
+They offered me the job.
 I grappled with this surprising turn of events.
-I had already resigned myself to letting go of the road I was not meant to travel!
-It was too late to put the brakes on now and reverse course.
+I had already resigned myself to letting go of the road I was not going to travel!
+It was too late to reverse course.
 The train was too far down the tracks.
 With regret (but not as much as I expected) I declined the offer and explained I was moving back to Washington.